UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 North Texas Stats and Trends

-- North Texas is 4-0 against the spread and 3-2 overall in games when it records more than 23.0 points.
+- North Texas is 4-0 against the spread and 3-2 overall when the team puts up more than 23.0 points.

-- In games that North Texas churns out over 325.1 yards, the team is 4-2 against the spread and 2-5 overall.
+- North Texas is 4-2 against the spread and 2-5 overall when the team piles up more than 325.1 yards.

 - The Mean Green have turned the ball over 14 times this season, one more turnover than the Miners have forced (13).